 Reporting an emergency in an accurate and timely manner is crucial in minimizing the effect of a significant emergency or dangerous situation on the community.
 All alleged offenses and/or emergencies should be reported to Campus Director.
-If a criminal act and/or emergency are reported to someone other than Campus Director, that person is instructed to contact Campus Director immediately.
+If a criminal act and/or emergency are reported to someone other than Campus Director, that person is instructed to contact Campus

+Director immediately.
 The Campus Director or designee, upon receiving the initial report, and will act according to training and instructions given.

 Contact numbers for emergency service units (Fire, Police, and Emergency Medical Services) along with government agencies (e.g., Office of Emergency Management; Board of Health; Poison Control Center; and the National Response Center for Chemical, Oil and Chemical/Biological Terrorism) are maintained at the Campus Directors Office.
-Also listed are medical facilities, utility companies and on-call contractors are maintained along with emergency or dangerous situation on campus, report it immediately to the Campus Director or call 112 (All emergencies Spain).
+Also listed are medical facilities, utility companies and on-call contractors are maintained along with emergency contact numbers for all current staff, faculty, and students.
+If you encounter an emergency or dangerous situation on campus, report it immediately to the Campus Director or call 112 (All emergencies Spain).